jldugger/terminator-slides/slides.md

 -> Terminator <-
 =========

+pronunciation: [tur-_muh_-ney-ter]

+noun:
+1. a programmable assassin cyborg unit, created to destroy humans ^
+2. A DNA sequence which causes RNA transcription to cease ^
+3. An electrical device that absorbs reflection at the end of a transmission line ^
--> A useful tool for arranging terminals. <-
+4. A useful tool for arranging terminals

 -------------------------------------------------

 -> # Stating the Obvious <-

-* Terminals are good!
+• Terminals are good!
-    - For Linux!
+    ∘ For Linux!

 -------------------------------------------------

 -> # Tiling Window Managers <-

-• no affordances
-• learning curves
+• *no affordances*
+^
+• *reading of manuals*
+^
-• can be awkward with GUI apps
+• *can be awkward with GUI apps*

 -------------------------------------------------

 -> # Contrast: Terminator <-
+^
 • easy to learn
+^
 • easy to install
      ∘ *apt-get install terminator*
      ∘ *yum install terminator*
      ∘ *zypper install terminator*
      ∘ *pacman -S terminator*
+^
-• works in tandem with your favorite desktop environment ∘ but depends on gconf2 and gtk
+• compliments not replaces your favorite desktop environment ∘ but depends on gconf2 and gtk
+^
 • bonus features

 -------------------------------------------------